cwellsx/time/README.md

 - https://cwellsx.github.io/time/

-This is served using [GitHub Pages](https://github.com/cwellsx/time/settings/pages) which publishes the `/docs` folder of the project, therefore:
+This is served using [GitHub Pages](https://github.com/cwellsx/time/settings/pages) which publishes the `/docs` folder of the project.

-- `npm publish` -- builds a release version into the `/docs` folder

-This is implemented using:
+The `npm run publish` command is implemented using:

 - `env-cmd` (installed using `npm install env-cmd -D`)
 - [.env.publish](./.env.publish) which defines environment variables used by `react-scripts build`